-The Overlay amendment process should consider adding language referring to the relevant State statutes that create acequia protections.
+The Overlay amendment should add language referring to the relevant State statutes that create acequia protections.

 Ridgetop Protection

 In order to more effectively protect the horizons surrounding La Cienega and La Cieneguilla, ridgetops in the Planning Area should not have unnecessary development.